Sina-Soltani/Parbad/CONTRIBUTING.md

 ### Pull Requests

   You would like to join the Parbad development and send a Pull Request?
-Then please read the bellow instrcutions:
+Then please read the bellow instructions:

 - First create an [issue](https://github.com/Sina-Soltani/Parbad/issues/new/choose) and explain what your Pull Request is for.
 Maybe you don't need to do anything at all!
 If everything goes right after the discussion then continue the following steps.
 - Create a new branch from the `master` branch.